KumbiraiManyepwa/Animal-Survival/README.md

 4) Shelter Operations Analysts / Data Analysts.
 To continuously monitor trends, evaluate shelter performance, and improve shelter processes based on predictive risk profiles.
 5) Local Government / City Officials.
 To make funding, policy, and operational decisions related to animal sheltering and public health.
 6) Potential Collaborators or Rescuers.
 To select animals for rescue partnerships or medical interventions based on urgency.

+**CONTRIBUTIONS**

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.